-“It was a treasure,” Lisa Gorman said.
+“It was a treasure,” Lisa said.
 “I thoroughly enjoyed it.”

 But the then-newlyweds never expected the show would last beyond that first December.
 Or that they would be cast members again nearly three decades later, for the theater’s 30th annual production of the show.

-This time around, Lisa Gorman is in the ensemble, while Rowell Gorman again plays the lovable, bumbling king.
-They are even performing in front of the show’s original backdrop, which hasn’t been used for many years.
+This time around, Lisa is in the ensemble, while Rowell will again play the lovable, bumbling king.
+They’ll even perform in front of the show’s original backdrop, which hasn’t been used for many years.

 Their return is just one element in a blend of classic and new that the theater hopes will delight the legions of fans who have made “Cinderella” a holiday tradition.

-The show features perennial favorites such as a pair of evil stepsisters played by actors Tim Cherry and Dennis Poole and the rousing “Sneeze Polka” during the ball.
+The show will feature perennial favorites such as a pair of evil stepsisters played by actors Tim Cherry and Dennis Poole and the rousing “Sneeze Polka” during the ball.
 But also look for more special effects, a new song and other twists.

-This year’s performance is the first that won’t be directed by Haskell Fitz-Simons, the theater’s artistic director who died earlier this year.
-During his tenure, Fitz-Simons added a variety of songs, characters and dances to the show.
+This year’s performance is the first that won’t be directed by the theater’s late artistic director, Haskell Fitz-Simons, who died earlier this year.
+During his tenure as director, Fitz-Simons added a variety of unique songs, characters and dances to the show.

-Co-directors Nancy and Rod Rich said they wanted the show to capture Fitz-Simons’ vision even with their changes.
+Co-directors Nancy and Rod Rich said that they want the show to capture Fitz-Simons’ vision even with their changes.

-“We tried to retain Haskell’s spirit,” said Rod Rich.
+“We tried to retain Haskell’s spirit,” said Rich.

-Both Riches also have ties to the early years of the show.
+Both Nancy and Rod also have ties to the early years of the show.
 In 1985, she was assistant to the director, and he began a two-year run as King Darling.
-In the intervening years, they have co-directed many other productions and have been regular audience members when “Cinderella” returned each December.
+In the intervening years, they have co-directed many other productions at the theater and been regular audience members when “Cinderella” returned each December.

-Nancy Rich said they’ve tried to re-imagine Cinderella with a bit more backbone than usual for this year’s show.
-They hope young fans of the show will take the message to heart.
+Nancy said that for this year’s show they’ve tried to re-imagine Cinderella with a bit more backbone than usual.
+They’re hoping young fans of the show will take the message to heart.

 “We want those little girls to know they’re in charge,” she said.

-Cherry and Poole, who have played Cinderella’s stepsisters Henrietta and Gertrude since 1998, said the reactions of the children in the audience are among the highlights of the show each year.
+Cherry and Poole, who have played Cinderella’s stepsisters Henrietta and Gertrude together since 1998, said the reactions of the girls and boys in the audience are among the highlights of the show each year.